lgrosales/payments/README.md

 ## A few things to change:

+* Authentication
+* Add DTOs to avoid coupling the API contract with the DB schema
 * Monitoring
-* Authentication
-* Replace in-memory database for a real one
-* Add DTOs to avoid coupling the API contract and the DB schema

 ## Dependencies

 * xUnit
 * moq
 * swagger
-* Microsoft.EntityFrameworkCore
+* Microsoft.EntityFrameworkCore.Sqlite
 * Microsoft.AspNetCore.TestHost